Meet Our Therapists

 Emotional Support Dogs

-Manny (right) is a 6 year old Zuchon Teddy Bear Dog -- a cross breed between a Bichon Frise and a Shih Tzu.
+Manny is a Zuchon Teddy Bear Dog -- a cross breed between a Bichon Frise and a Shih Tzu.
 Manny brings a very supportive presence to the clinic with his calm demeanor and mature age.
-Astro (left), a 2 year old Chocolate Toy Poodle, has a silly and affectionate manner that brings many smils and much laughter to our clients.
+Astro, a Chocolate Toy Poodle, has a silly and affectionate manner that brings many smils and much laughter to our clients.
 Through companionship and affection, Astro and Manny therapeutically help our clients by improving mood, alleviating emotional distress, and facilitating socialization.

 Dr. Emilio Amigo